Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 Unmutes the specified Tracks.

-Media will resume as normal for the Tracks.
+Media will resume its normal rendering for the Tracks.
+Like the 'muteTracks' API, this unmute operation acts on those specified Tracks directly.
+Therefore it does not act on active Call as a whole.

-The SDK will emit a [media:unmuted][88] event when a Track has been unmuted.
+The SDK will emit a [media:unmuted][90] event when a Track has been unmuted.

 #### Parameters